 If DCI format 0_1 is used for indicating CG-DFI, all the remaining fields are set as follows:

-- HARQ-ACK bitmap – 16 bits where the order of the bitmap to HARQ process index mapping is such that HARQ process indices are mapped in ascending order from MSB to LSB of the bitmap.
+- HARQ-ACK bitmap – 16 bits if nrofHARQ-Processes-v1700 in ConfiguredGrantConfig is not configured or 32 bits if nrofHARQ-Processes-v1700 in ConfiguredGrantConfig is configured where the order of the bitmap to HARQ process index mapping is such that HARQ process indices are mapped in ascending order from MSB to LSB of the bitmap.
 For each bit of the bitmap, value 1 indicates ACK, and value 0 indicates NACK.

 - TPC command for scheduled PUSCH – 2 bits as defined in Clause 7.1.1 of [5, TS38.213]